mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 It is a set of four independent standards that emerged recently to satisfy the growing need for componentization and reusability in today's web.
 The specification is open and maintained by W3C.
-Although the standardization process is currently in progress, the vendors have already implemented these features in their browsers.
+Although the standardization process of Web Components is currently in progress, the vendors have already implemented these features in their browsers.
 For older browsers the community have developed a set of polyfills [@www-webcomponents-org].
 The mentioned four standards are discussed next.